Finno-Permic languages

-The Finno-Permic (Fenno-Permic) or Finno-Permian (Fenno-Permian) languages, or sometimes just Finnic (Fennic) languages, are a proposed subdivision of the Uralic languages which comprise the Balto-Finnic languages, Sámi languages, Mordvinic languages, Mari language, Permic languages and likely a number of extinct languages.
+The Finno-Permic or Finno-Permian languages, sometimes just Finnic languages, are a proposed subdivision of the Uralic languages which comprise the Balto-Finnic languages, Sámi languages, Mordvinic languages, Mari language, Permic languages and likely a number of extinct languages.
 In the traditional taxonomy of the Uralic languages, Finno-Permic is estimated to have split from Finno-Ugric around 3000–2500 BC, and branched into Permic languages and Finno-Volgaic languages around 2000 BC.

 Nowadays the validity of the group as a taxonomical entity is being questioned, and the interrelationships of its five branches are debated with little consensus.

 The term Finnic languages has often been used to designate all the Finno-Permic languages, with the term Balto-Finnic used to disambiguate the Finnic languages proper.
-In Finnish and Estonian scholarly usage, Finnic most often refers to the Baltic-Finnic languages alone.
+However, in many works, Finnic refers to the Baltic-Finnic languages alone.

 Subclassification

 The subclassification of the Finno-Permic languages varies among scholars.
 During the 20th century, most classifications treated Permic vs Finno-Volgaic as the primary division.
-In the 21st century, Salminen rejected Finno-Permic and Finno-Volgaic entirely.
+In the 21st century, Tapani Salminen rejected Finno-Permic and Finno-Volgaic entirely.
 Other classifications treat the five branches of Finno-Permic as follows.